 With Rs 1.18 trillion, Gautam Adani’s wealth has grown the most in the world in 2021

-Adani is currently the 26th richest person in the world, with net worth of Rs 36.39 lakh crore.
+Adani is currently the 26th richest person in the world, with a net worth of Rs 3.6 lakh crore.

 Industrialist Gautam Adani’s wealth has increased the most in the world so far in 2021, Bloomberg reported on Friday.

-To put Adani’s gains into perspective, the world’s richest person, Amazon owner Jeff Bezos, has lost $7.59 billion (Rs 5.52 lakh crore), while the second richest person Tesla and SpaceX chief Elon Musk, has added $10.3 billion (nearly Rs 75,000 crore) to his wealth this year.
+To put Adani’s gains into perspective, the world’s richest person, Amazon owner Jeff Bezos, has lost $7.59 billion (around Rs 5,600 crore), while the second richest person Tesla and SpaceX chief Elon Musk, has added $10.3 billion (nearly Rs 7,500 crore) to his wealth this year.

-India’s richest person and the world’s 10th richest individual, Mukesh Ambani, has gotten wealthier by $8.05 billion (Rs 5.85 lakh crore).
+India’s richest person and the world’s 10th richest individual, Mukesh Ambani, has gotten wealthier by $8.05 billion (approximately Rs 5,900 crore).

 Adani Green Energy Ltd and Adani Ports account for more than half ($27 billion) of his total wealth, Bloomberg data showed.
 However, apart from ports and airports, he has also been adding data centres and coal mines to his business at a rapid pace in India, according to the report.

-Note: (Corrections and clarifications: There were some errors in the USD to INR conversions in this report.
-The mistakes have been rectified.)